medianetlab/OuluLabs/README.md

 ![SliceB FW VM](images/SliceB.PNG)

-Check again the internet connection on your Client VM.
+Check the internet connection on your Client VM again.
 You shouldn't be able to reach anything beyond the demo 5G Core instance.

 ![SliceB Client VM](images/SliceB_client.PNG)